rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README.md

 ### Domain Background

 In Dog Breed Classification, we see the dataset contains images of dogs and humans to which we have to classify dogs based on their breeds.
 Then why Humans? the images of the humans are used to see what category of dog breeds will they be classified (for fun purpose)
-Also, when observed, we categorise such works to the field of Computer Vision and Machine Learning, to which there are various works carried on in the above project.
+Also, when observed, we categorize such works to the field of Computer Vision and Machine Learning, to which there are various works carried on in the above project.

-Recently in 2019, Punyanuch Borwarnginn et al proposed the work on dog breed classifcation using the different approaches to classify them based on their breeds to tackle population control, disease breakout, vaccination control and legal ownnership.
-He and his co workers used 1.
+Recently in 2019, Punyanuch Borwarnginn et al proposed the work on dog breed classification using the different approaches to classify them based on their breeds to tackle population control, disease breakout, vaccination control and legal ownership.
+He and his co-workers used 1.
 Histogram Oriented Gradient and 2.
 Convolutional Neural Network using Transfer Learning for the classification purpose.
 On making a comparative study, they found that the Neural Nets had a better performance compared to the HOG descriptor.

 (### Breakthrough Conventional Based Approach for Dog Breed Classification Using CNN with Transfer Learning)

-Looking into the work carried above, we see how the dog breed classifcation can be used for determining various information.
+Looking into the work carried above, we see how the dog breed classification can be used for determining various information.
 This can be further expanded to determine information on the 1.
 Types of Dog Breeds preferably chosen by humans 2.
 Demographic Needs for the Dogs 3.
-Behaviour analysis of Dogs at different demographic locations, etc.
+Behavior analysis of Dogs at different demographic locations, etc.

 ### Problem Statement